bitquery/graphql-docs/docs/Examples/Solana/transfers.md

 ```

-## Solana Wallet Inflow and Outflow Transfers at Block Height
+## Solana Wallet Inflow and Outflow Transfers at Block Height {#block-inflow-outflow}

 Analyze a wallet's inflow and outflow at a specific block height using [aliases](/docs/query-features/aliases) (`outflow:` and `inflow:`).
 Shows token details, program info, and sender/receiver types — useful for event-level forensics and block-by-block wallet analysis.
 [Run query](https://ide.bitquery.io/outflowinflow-of-an-address-on-Solana).